 After the end of the semester, there was a meeting to verify the congruence between the instructional management methods and student outcomes (CLOs) of each course.
-In case a course uses a team teaching method, a major lecturer and colecturer would have a meeting at the end of each lesson to assess and summarize the student outcomes together.
+In case a course uses a team teaching method, a major lecturer and co-lecturers would have a meeting at the end of each lesson to assess and summarize the student outcomes together.

-The program will review and update the program in its 5th year of use in 2024.
-The course will continue to explore the needs of stakeholders from various sectors, both domestically and internationally, to be used to improve the program and update the courses, add a new course according to the needs of the stakeholders and determine the PLOs according to the needs of the stakeholders as follows:
+The program will review and update the program in its 5th year of use in 2023.
+The course will continue to explore the needs of stakeholders from various sectors both domestically and internationally to be used to improve the program and up-date the courses, add a new courses according to the needs of the stakeholders and to determine the PLOs according to the needs of the stakeholders.